tinymce/tinymce-docs/migration-from-4x.md

 ## Mobile Support
 * TinyMCE 4.x introduced mobile support, bundled with a new theme and configuration settings.
 * TinyMCE 5.0 makes this process seamless, where mobile support comes out of the box without additional configurations.
+The new theme is now responsive on tablets, where the classic desktop theme will be displayed, and on smaller devices like phones, a touch Ui will be displayed.
 TinyMCE 5.0 mobile will be an exciting space to watch.